soz-live/soz-live.github.io/docs/glossary.md

 ## Structure

-Inside SOZ, a String-Keyed Alist.
+Inside SOZ, an Alist that uses a String as a Key.

 ## Symbol

-A computer readable series of characters used during processing.
+A computer readable series of characters used during processing programming code.

 ## Type